The impact of article 111 bis of the Luxembourg Income Tax Act on tax deductions

 Article 111bis LIR is part of an overall strategy to encourage long-term savings and complement the public pension system.

-The supplementary pension contract is a life insurance contract subject to article 111Bis LIR and forming part of the 3rd pillar of the Luxembourg pension system.
+The supplementary pension contract is a life insurance contract subject to article 111bis LIR and forming part of the 3rd pillar of the Luxembourg pension system.

 This contract allows you to create an additional nest egg payable at the time of retirement.
 In order to benefit from tax deductions, the contract must meet certain conditions (non-exhaustive list):

-The 2016 tax reform has considerably improved the attractiveness of supplementary pension policies.
-From now on, every taxpayer can deduct up to €3,200 a year from their taxable income, regardless of their personal situation.
+The 2026 reform further enhanced the appeal of retirement savings contracts.
+Every taxpayer can deduct up to €4,500 a year from their taxable income, regardless of their personal situation.
 This measure applies to Luxembourg residents and cross-border workers filing tax returns in the Grand Duchy.

 The benefits are not limited to the tax deduction.
 These contracts offer great flexibility: